kappelmann/e-unification-isabelle/README.md

 # E-Unification

-First-order and higher-order pattern E-unification and E-matching for Isabelle with theorem certificates.
+1. First-order and higher-order pattern E-unification and E-matching for Isabelle with theorem certificates.
+2. Resolution tactic with adjustable unifier

 ## Build